-Medication error malpractice encompasses deviations from the standard of care such as:
+Medication error malpractice encompasses deviations from the standard of care.

 A prescription error doesn’t always cause the level of harm that rises to the grounds for a med mal case.
 When medication errors do result in a malpractice lawsuit, it’s usually because the mistake led to severe harm.

 Too much of any medication has the potential for harm, but for powerful painkillers called opioids, that danger is particularly pronounced.
 Opioids are medications that belong to the same class of drugs as the illegal drug heroin and affect the body in much the same way as this illicit substance.

 Opioids have a known potential for addiction and dependence and may be fatal if an overdose occurs.
 A doctor may contribute to these risks through negligent behaviors like the following:

 If you believe you or a loved one may have been over-prescribed opioids by a doctor, it’s important to get medical and legal help right away.
 An opioid-related medical malpractice attorney may be able to help if addiction or overdose has occurred.
 If you realize the danger in time to prevent a tragedy, you may be able to get help exploring your options for getting appropriate treatment for your loved one before it’s too late, as well as holding a doctor accountable.

 The medications used to induce numbness and loss of consciousness during a medical procedure are known as anesthetics, or anesthesia.